hharuna/usct-widows/5. Statistical Analysis/readme.md

 # U.S.C.T.
 Widows Project: Statistical Analysis

 ## Analysis Summary
 This is a collection of research output from statistical network analysis of the 2nd and 33rd regiment network data.
-For the purposes of more significant analysis, I assumed the network of claims from the 2nd regiment, which were primarily filed in the state of Georgia, represented the Upper South.
+For the purposes of more significant analysis, I assumed the network of claims from the 2nd regiment, which were primarily filed in the state of Virginia, represented the Upper South.
 I assumed that the network of 33rd regiment claims, primarily filed in South Carolina, then represented the Lower South.
 The regional assumption supports a comparative framework of network analysis.
 The network data is symmetric with no weighted edges.

 The datasets I used are in this repository at [Datasets](https://github.com/hharuna/usct-widows/tree/main/2.%20Datasets).